qibebt-bioinfo/meta-apo/README.md

 make
 ```
 # Usage
-The Meta-Apo consists of two steps: a. training and b. calibration.
+The Meta-Apo consists of two steps: **a. training** and **b. calibration**.
 Currently the Meta-Apo requires all functional gene profiles to be annotated using KEGG Ontology.

 **I. Training for KO abundance calibration**